bes-g/bes-g/readme.md

 ### 🏆 Featured Projects

-- **[Collaborative Problem-Solving Machine](https://github.com/bes-g/repo)** — Designed and built in collaboration with ASU students to address a real-world engineering challenge, blending mechanical design with software/control logic.
+- **[Collaborative Problem-Solving Machine](https://github.com/bes-g/my-portfolio)** — Designed and built in collaboration with ASU students to address a real-world engineering challenge, blending mechanical design with software/control logic.
 Combined my engineering background with development skills to bring a functional prototype to life.
-- **[Personal Portfolio Website](https://github.com/bes-g/repo)** — A responsive personal portfolio built with HTML, CSS, and JavaScript to showcase my projects and skills as a frontend developer, focused on clean UI and smooth user experience.
+- **[Personal Portfolio Website](https://my-portfolio-zeta-sepia-71.vercel.app/)** — A modern interactive 3D WebGL personal portfolio featuring real-time AI assistance, custom dark-mode themes, dynamic CV integration, and responsive design.
-- **[Full-Stack Web App](https://github.com/bes-g/repo)** — A project built during my development traineeship at INSA to practice full-stack fundamentals, using React on the frontend and Python on the backend, with Git/GitHub for version control.
+- **[Full-Stack Web App](https://github.com/bes-g/my-portfolio)** — A project built during my development traineeship at INSA to practice full-stack fundamentals, using React on the frontend and Node.js/Python on the backend, with Git/GitHub for version control.

 ---